(a) The Executive Director appointed under Section

 (3) The director may receive sworn complaints alleging discrimination that violates this chapter.

-(4) Before a complaint is certified to the Commission under Sections 27-7(f)(2) or (g)(4), the director may investigate, resolve, or conciliate the complaint.
+27-7(f)(2) or (g)(4), the director may investigate, resolve, or conciliate the complaint.

 (5) The director may issue regulations under method (2) to carry out the responsibilities of the director and the Office of Human Rights under this article.